Home

 Four steps at 97 percent each.
 Feels like an A. But 0.97 times itself four times is only 88.5 percent, so more than one order in nine is imperfect somewhere.
 Tap the links to fix them.

 That is the whole reason this software exists.
 A WMS does not win by being brilliant at one step.
 It wins by holding every link, the receiving and the slotting and the picking and the billing, up near the nines at the same time, because the customer's headline number is the product, not the average.
+For scale, the cross-industry median runs about 90 percent and a world-class operation 95 and up, so the 88.5 above is already below average.
 Lift the weakest link and the whole rate jumps.

 Every warehouse is a different planet

-The six steps are universal.
+The path from dock to door is the same everywhere.
 What makes a deal succeed or fail is the one rule the customer's industry cannot bend.

 The fastest way to sound like you belong is to know a customer's world from their industry alone.
 Each vertical bends the same software around one non-negotiable, and naming that rule before they do is what earns trust in the first meeting.